 Expect to pay $1500+ for a Pomsky, even up to $2500 or more.
 They are a niche breed with limited supply.
 You might not be able to buy a Pomsky in your country.
 For example there no known breeders of Pomksies in Australia so don’t even bother looking for a Pomsky puppy, unless you are prepared to purchase overseas and go through the hassle of importing a live animal.

 Because of the niche nature of the Pomsky and Pomklee breed, breeders are few and far between.
-On the upside this tends to mean that the breeders that do exist are dedicated to the breed and more likely to be reputable.
-Try this site in your search to finding a specialist breeder: http://pomskypuppiesforsale.net/pomsky-breeders/
+On the upside, this tends to mean that the breeders that do exist are dedicated to the breed and more likely to be reputable.
+Try this site in your search to find a specialist breeder: http://pomskypuppiesforsale.net/pomsky-breeders/

-If you aren’t quite sure of whether a Pomsky or Pomklee is for you then you are better off sticking to a pure bred Pomerianian or Siberian Husky.
+If you aren’t quite sure of whether a Pomsky or Pomklee is for you then you are better off sticking to a purebred Pomeranian or Siberian Husky.
 Go for the Pomeranian if you want a smaller dog that sits in your lap and will bond closely with you.
-On the other hand if you are an active person, who wants a larger dog, and ready for the challenge of training, a Siberian Husky might better suit your lifestyle.
+On the other hand, if you are an active person, who wants a larger dog, and ready for the challenge of training, a Siberian Husky might better suit your lifestyle.